Matriculation / Student Success and Support

 The Petitions Committee, which meets weekly when classes are in session, considers special requests from students for exemptions from the certain academic, student, and college policies due to documented, extenuating circumstances.
 Typical requests include:

 - To drop classes after the “grade responsibility date” with a “W” grade due to extenuating circumstances.

 Students who petition must have valid reasons and provide appropriate documents to support their request.
 The burden of proof is on the student who petitions for special consideration.

-The Petitions Committee has the authority to approve, deny, modify, or take no action on particular petitions which are submitted for its consideration.
+The Petitions Committee has the authority to approve, deny, modify, or take no action on particular petitions submitted for its consideration.

 Petitions are available at the Admissions and Records Office.